Tuesday, 28 July 2020

-This place Thiruvalithayam, in Thevara period is now called as Padi.
+This place, Thiruvalithayam, in the Thevara period, is now called Padi.
 This is the 21st Devara Paadal Petra Shiva Sthalam in Thondai Nadu.
-Since weapons for the war was stored in this temple premises, so called as Padi.
+Since weapons for the war were stored in the temple premises, it is the so-called Padi.
 Sekkizhar mentioned the visit of Thirugnanasambandar in his Periyapuranam.

 திருவேற்காடு அமர்ந்த செழுஞ்சுடர் பொன்கோயில்